mpp-doric/Android-Security-Reference/permissions/kernel_perms.md

 ## Overview

 Used for low level components which dont have access to the `PackageManager`.
+A list of permissions handled in this way is below:

 - Processes are assigned permissions based upon:
   - Its UID